jeremyzyang/jeremyzyang.github.io/teaching.md

 I will be teaching the Marketing Core in the Required Curriculum for the first year MBA at HBS.

-I was invited as a guest lecturer for:
+I was a guest lecturer for:

 <ins>Marketing Innovation</ins> (MBA Core) <br/>
 [Rahul Bhui](https://mitsloan.mit.edu/faculty/directory/rahul-bhui), Spring 2021